 The stairs led us to the Weapons room.
 The walls were decorated with hunting trophies.
-The windows were made of bull-glass set in lead.
+The windows were made of bull-glass (Butzenscheiben) set in lead.
 There we saw beautiful Pewter mugs (3 to 5L) and late medieval Armor in the corner

 Decorative stained glass windows in the Gothic room and painted ceilings can be seen and admired throughout.

 I took a peek out of some of the windows in the castle, and took this shot of the court yard and the buildings